63Klabs/atlantis-cfn-template-repo-for-serverless-deployments/README.md

 Scripts and structure for managing templates and publishing to your organization's infrastructure module and template S3 bucket.

 The intended users of this repository are AWS account admins, architects, and platform engineers.
-Those performing developer and software engineer roles will need read access to the S3 bucket in order to include the templates and modules in their deployments.
+Those performing developer and software engineer roles, and CloudFormation executions utilizing the templates, will need read access to the S3 bucket in order to include the templates and modules during deployments.

-To deploy these templates, use [Atlantis CloudFormation Configuration Repository for Serverless Deployments](https://github.com/63klabs/atlantis-cfn-configuration-repo-for-serverless-deployments) available on GitHub.
+> If you do not wish to maintain your own templates and just wish to utilize them FOR BEGINNING, EXPERIMENTAL, EDUCATIONAL, and TRAINING PURPOSES, you DO NOT need to deploy your own S3 bucket of templates.
+Just use `S3://63klabs` which is publicly available.
+It will get you started quicker and does not require advanced knowledge of everything covered in the deployment documentation.
+Just go build!

+You can reference the original source repository of these templates on GitHub: [Atlantis Template Repository for Serverless Deployments using AWS SAM and CloudFormation](https://github.com/63Klabs/atlantis-cfn-template-repo-for-serverless-deployments)

 ## Deploy to your own S3 Template Bucket